 You can create a VHM on your Uyuni Server, and use it to inventory available public cloud instances.
-You can also use a VHM to manage clusters created with Kubernetes and SUSE CaaS Platform.
+You can also use a VHM to manage clusters created with Kubernetes.

-- For more information on using a VHM with Amazon Web Services, see Client-configuration > Vhm-aws. - For more information on using a VHM with Microsoft Azure, see Client-configuration > Vhm-azure - For more information on using a VHM with SUSE CaaS Platform, see Client-configuration > Vhm-caasp. - For more information on using a VHM with Google Compute Engine, see Client-configuration > Vhm-gce. - For more information on using a VHM with Kubernetes, see Client-configuration > Vhm-kubernetes. - For more information on using a VHM with Nutanix, see Client-configuration > Vhm-nutanix. - For more information on using a VHM with VMWare vSphere, see Client-configuration > Vhm-vmware. - For more information on using a VHM with other hosts, see Client-configuration > Vhm-file.
+- For more information on using a VHM with Amazon Web Services, see Client-configuration > Vhm-aws. - For more information on using a VHM with Microsoft Azure, see Client-configuration > Vhmazure. - For more information on using a VHM with Google Compute Engine, see Client-configuration > Vhm-gce. - For more information on using a VHM with Kubernetes, see Client-configuration > Vhm-kubernetes. - For more information on using a VHM with Nutanix, see Client-configuration > Vhm-nutanix. - For more information on using a VHM with VMWare vSphere, see Client-configuration > Vhm-vmware. - For more information on using a VHM with other hosts, see Client-configuration > Vhm-file.

-10.1.
-VHM and Amazon Web Services
+10.1 VHM and Amazon Web Services